 ABOUT JAZZMANIA KITTENS

-Each litter is born in it's own room with the quiet and privacy of its own carrier.
-The babies quickly learn to recognize my voice even though their eyes are not yet open.
-Within several days, they will roll over for their “tummy rubs.”
+Jazzmania kittens are provided meticulous care with the top three priorities being diet/nutrition, veterinarian care, and socialization.
+Before birth, each queen is given her own room where she can give birth to her babies in quiet and privacy.
+The kittens quickly learn to recognize my voice even though their eyes are not yet open.
+Within several days, they will roll over for their "tummy rubs."
 Each kitten is handled and weighed on a daily basis and this is evidenced by their early socialization.
-Eyes come open at around 10 days and at 4 weeks, the kittens are clamoring to get out of their carriers and meet the outside world!
-Each kitten is ready to go to their new home at 12 weeks of age with everything necessary for his/her first year of life including vaccines, dewormings, litter trained, a complete physical by my vet and a health guarantee by contract as well as “speutered” (spayed or neutered).
+Their eyes come open at around 10 days and at 4 weeks, the kittens are clamoring to climb out of their playpens and meet the outside world!
+The kittens are ready to go to their new homes at 12 weeks of age with everything necessary for their first year of life including all vaccines, dewormings, fully litter trained, a complete physical by my vet and a health guarantee by contract as well as ALREADY SPAYED/NEUTERED.

 HEALTH/VET CARE